Winston D. Munnings

 View my portfolio

 The journey into Photography often starts unexpectedly, and for many, myself included, it began when I was just thirteen years old.
 One day at my uncle's residence in South Beach, Nassau, Bahamas, I accidentally came across a copy of the world-renowned U.S. National Geographic Magazine.
-That magazine's breathtaking, iconic photographs IMMEDIATELY sparked my passion for and interest in visual storytelling.
-Although this early interest was incredibly intense, it took several decades before I fully committed to studying Photography as a visual art form.
+This magazine's breathtaking, iconic photographs IMMEDIATELY sparked my passion for and interest in visual storytelling.

 Throughout my entire diplomatic career, however, I had the privilege and honor of serving two separate tours of duty at the Embassy of The Bahamas in Washington, D.C.
 My first tenure, spanning from 1974 to 1980, was as Third Secretary & Vice Consul, a significant period following the Bahamas' Independence in 1973, just six months earlier.
-In this role, I had the opportunity to work in U.S. diplomacy.
-I assisted in conveying important messages and building key relationships, which were crucial for the development of the newest independent Island Nation in the Caribbean.
+In this role, and as the Embassy's Information Officer, I had the opportunity to work in U.S. diplomacy.
+I assisted in conveying important messages and building key relationships in the U. S. Congress & in the U.S. Senate, which were crucial for the development of the newest independent Caribbean Island Nation State.

 After a four-year break, starting in 1980, from the Diplomatic Service to work in the private sector in The Bahamas, I returned to the Washington, DC Embassy from 1984 to 1986 as Second Secretary & Consul.

-In 1993, amid a rapidly shifting political landscape and evolving societal changes, I found myself at a crossroads in my diplomatic career.
-After much contemplation, I made the conscious but deliberate decision to formally resign my commission as Consul General, as I still held the title at that time, notwithstanding my recall, which was a direct consequence of the (then) NEW political order.
+In 1993, amid a rapidly shifting political landscape and evolving governmental changes in Nassau, I found myself at a crossroads in my diplomatic career.
+After much contemplation, I made a conscious and deliberate decision to formally resign my commission as Consul General, as I still legally held the title (post-elections) and, notwithstanding my Recall, which was as a direct consequence of the outcome of the 1992 Elections.

-As previously mentioned, from 1980 to 1984, I had temporarily stepped away from my diplomatic career to return to The Bahamas.
-Specifically, I worked as an Assistant News Editor, honing my skills in news curation and editorial decision-making at ZNS News Network.
-In addition to this role, I also thrived as a radio and television anchor at the Broadcasting Corporation of the Bahamas.
+In the private sector (1980-1984), specifically, I worked as an Assistant News Editor, honing my skills in news curation and editorial decision-making at the Broadcasting Corporation of The Bahamas.
+In addition to this role, I also thrived as a radio and television Anchor at BCB.

-After a two-year association with ZNS, I freelanced as a Bahamas-based Correspondent for United Press International (UPI), among other things.
-At the same time, I was a Staff Journalist with The Nassau Guardian Newspaper.
-This journalistic background significantly improved my storytelling skills and deepened my appreciation for capturing moments through images, even as a novice photographer at the time.
+After a two-year association with the BCB, I freelanced as a Bahamas-based Correspondent for United Press International (UPI).
+At the same time, I was also a Staff Journalist with The Nassau Guardian Newspaper.
+This journalistic background significantly improved my storytelling skills as a Writer.Also, it deepened my appreciation for capturing moments through images, which was especially meaningful as a burgeoning Photographer.

-As my diplomatic career was approaching an inevitable conclusion, I made a deliberate decision to immerse myself in the world of photography fully.
+As my diplomatic career was approaching an inevitable conclusion, I made a deliberate decision to immerse myself fully in the world of photography.

 |||||||||||||

-This is a photo of myself and Sports Reporter Phil Smith (R) on the news set during a Saturday evening ZNS-TV 13 broadcast in 1981 Https://bit.ly/4fSLm8Q
+This is a photo with Sports Reporter Phil Smith (R) on the news set during a Saturday evening ZNS-TV 13 broadcast in 1981.
+Https://bit.ly/4fSLm8Q.

 |||||||||||||